patricklafrance/wmfnext-shell/README.md

 Notice that the `renderItem` function receive the `highlight` additional props and use it to render an "highlight" CSS class on the link.
 This is the kind of usecase those `additionalProps` are for.

-👉 Start all the applications and try navigating between pages.
+👉 Start all the projects and try navigating between pages.

 > **Warning**
 >